How Do I Register?

 Do I have to purchase anything else?
 How much, and, what does it include?

-Players must have an age-appropriate ball; wear shin guards and ESC uniform.
+Players must have an age-appropriate ball; wear shin guards and Official ESC uniform for your division and age group.
 These items may be purchased at Soccer USA.
-Prices vary depending on the age of the player.
+Prices vary depending on the division and age of the player.

 Where do I get the uniforms?
 Can we buy different uniforms?

-Rec Uniforms may be purchased at Soccer USA at 1279 W. Danforth in Edmond.
+Uniforms may be purchased at Soccer USA at 1279 W. Danforth in Edmond .
 All ESC players must wear ESC approved uniforms.
 U4/U5/U6 players receive a free T-Shirt on their first sign up at ESC and receive them at the coach's meeting.

 How and When do I find out what team my child is on?